neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sentiment-analysis/sentiment-analysis-cli.md

 #### Sparse Transfer Learning with a Custom Teacher

-With the dense teacher trained, we can sparse transfer learn with the help of the teacher by passing `--distill_teacher ./dense-teacher_rotten_tomatoes`.
+With the dense teacher trained, we can sparse transfer learn with the help of the teacher by passing a local path to the model checkpoint.
+In this case, we use `--distill_teacher ./dense-teacher_rotten_tomatoes`.

 Run the following to kick-off training: